Angkaram/Angkaram/README.md

 - Hello, I’m Angelo Karam.
-- I’m interested in embedded systems, computer vision, natural language processing,  and much more!
+- I’m interested in embedded systems, automation, computer vision, natural language processing, and much more!
-- I’m currently working on my Computer Science degree, along with minors in Mathematics and Physics at Sacramento State University.
+- I’m currently finishing acquiring my Computer Science degree, along with minors in Mathematics and Physics at Sacramento State University.
-- Looking for internships to get real-world programming skills that are not taught in school.
+- Looking for a job that challenges me and allows me to enhance the team workflows.
 - How to reach me: angelokaram@gmail.com

 # Current and past projects include: